-The Underwriters for the Series 2020B Bonds have agreed, subject to certain conditions to delivery, to purchase the Series 2020B Bonds from DART on the Forward Delivery Date, at a price of \$35,598,086.41, reflecting the par amount of \$32,060,000.00, plus original issue premium of \$3,663,764.80 and less an underwriter's discount of \$125,678.39.
-The Underwriters for the Series 2020B Bonds will be obligated to purchase all of the Series 2020B Bonds if any Series 2020B Bonds are purchased.
-The right of the Underwriters to receive compensation in connection with the Series 2020B Bonds is contingent upon the actual sale and delivery of the Series 2020B Bonds.
-The obligation of the Underwriters for the Series 2020B Bonds to purchase the Series 2020B Bonds from DART on the Forward Delivery Date, and the obligation of the purchasers to purchase the Series 2020B Bonds from the Underwriters of the Series 2020B Bonds are both subject to certain conditions.
-See "CERTAIN FORWARD DELIVERY CONSIDERATIONS, ACKNOWLEDGMENTS AND RISKS FOR THE SERIES 2020B BONDS."
+The Underwriters for the Bonds have agreed, subject to certain conditions to delivery, to purchase the Bonds from DART on the Date of Delivery, at a price of \$279,919,572, reflecting the par amount of \$281,090,000, less an underwriter's discount of \$1,170,428.
+The Underwriters for the Bonds will be obligated to purchase all of the Bonds if any Bonds are purchased.
+The right of the Underwriters to receive compensation in connection with the Bonds is contingent upon the actual sale and delivery of the Bonds.

-The Series 2020B Bonds to be offered to the public may be offered and sold to certain dealers (including the respective Underwriters and other dealers depositing Bonds into investment trusts) at prices lower than the public offering prices of such Bonds, and such public offering prices may be changed, from time to time, by the Underwriters.
+The Bonds to be offered to the public may be offered and sold to certain dealers (including the respective Underwriters and other dealers depositing Bonds into investment trusts) at prices lower than the public offering prices of such Bonds, and such public offering prices may be changed, from time to time, by the Underwriters.
 The Authority has also agreed to reimburse the Underwriters for certain expenses in connection with the offering.